Best Wireless Earbuds for Android in 2026: Fast Pair + LDAC

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

 The Sony Headphones Connect app on Android adds a 10-band custom EQ, head-tracked 360 Reality Audio for Tidal, and Adaptive Sound Control that switches ANC profiles by detected location.
-Battery overhead from the app ran under 2% per day on our Pixel 9 Pro.
+The app is optional after setup, but it’s where Sony keeps its custom EQ and ANC profile controls.

 If Bluetooth pairing fails, our Bluetooth not working on Android guide covers the cache and profile resets that fix it.